daniyalnazeer55/Educational_RAG_System/readme.md

 ## Support

 For issues or questions:
-1. Check the logs in `logs/` directory
+1. Check the logs in the `logs/` directory
-2. Verify configuration in `config/`
+2. Verify configuration in the `config/`
 3. Test with terminal CLI (`app.py`)
 4. Check FastAPI docs at `/docs`

-## License

-Educational Use Only

-## Version History

-**v1.0.0** (Current)
-- Initial release
-- Multi-language support
-- API key fallback mechanism
-- Both CLI and API interfaces